bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### Brevity
 For readability and conciseness, the following is encouraged:

--	Use declarative programming where necessary.
-This advocates for the usage of streams and lambdas
+-	Use declarative programming wherever possible.
+This advocates the usage of streams and lambdas, as an example
 -	Use utilities for checking data validity such as:
 	-	CollectionsUtils
 	-	StringUtils
 - Avoid overuse of inline comments.
-It is usually a symptom that naming is poor or imprecise logic is being used when there is an overusage of comments
+It is usually a symptom that naming is poor or imprecise logic is being used when there is an overuse of comments

 ### Documentation
 Each class and public method (except Getter and Setter methods) should have a Javadoc.
 This is especially the case for public methods representing an API for other extensions.
-Note that these Javadoc’s should still be accompanied with descriptive methods and parameters.
+Note that these Javadoc’s should still be accompanied by descriptive methods and parameters.
--   Avoid plainly using automatically ­generated comments.
+-   Avoid using automatically ­generated comments.
 -   Do not document property style Getters and Setters (e.g: on a DTO).
 -   Use Javadoc to document what a method is doing, instead of using inline comments.